luke-h1/archived-portfolio/README.md

   * Deploy development Branch ✅
   * Deploy production branch ✅
   * cleanup img/ folder ✅
-  * add more work to "my-work" section and add more images to fix grid issue / to add more content
+  * add more work to "my-work" section and add more images to fix grid issue / to add more content ✅
-  * clean and refactor
+  * clean and refactor  ✅
-  * link images in my-work section to my-portfolio-item page
+  * link images in my-work section to my-portfolio-item page ✅
-  * add FA github Icon to each individual portfolio item
+  * add FA icon to each individual portfolio item ✅